 How to set up and activate Siri

 If you’ve got an Apple device like an iPhone or Apple Watch, you’ll probably want (or even need) Siri, the company’s voice assistant.
-Here’s how to set up Siri for the first time and activate Siri on any device.
+Here’s how to set up Siri for the first time and activate Siri on any Apple product.

 To set up Siri on an iPhone or iPad, toggle on Listen for "Hey Siri" in Settings > Siri and Search.
 On a Mac, use Enable Ask Siri within Apple > System Preferences > Siri.
 The assistant can usually be triggered by saying "Hey Siri" near a mic input or holding down a button.

 How to set up Siri

 If you use an Apple device on a daily basis, you probably already have Siri going.
 The assistant is so entwined with Apple platforms that you’re prompted to configure Siri the first time you power on most products.
 If you’ve declined the option, though, here’s how to set up Siri after the fact.

 On an iPhone or iPad

 - Scroll down and select Siri and Search.

 - Tap Enable Siri.